dpdicken/553-a2/README.md

-# assignment-2-llvm-passes-dpdicken
-assignment-2-llvm-passes-dpdicken created by GitHub Classroom

 <h1> Assignment 2: LLVM Passes </h2>

 <h3> Intro </h3>
-This project contains two passes written to be used by LLVM.
-This accompanying README also contains information on how to run these passes, how they were created, how they effect performance of the lulesh application, as well as a discussion of other passes built in to LLVM.
+This project contains two passes written in LLVM using it's API's to be used by LLVM to optimize passed in IR.
+This accompanying README also contains information on how to run these passes, how they were created, how they effect performance of the lulesh application, as well as a discussion of other passes built-in to LLVM.

 <h3> Peephole Optimzation Pass </h3>

 <h5> Building and Running </h5>

-To compile the peephole optimization code run the following:
+To compile the peephole optimization code run the following from the base directory:
 ```
+cd peephole
+mkdir build
-cd peephole/build
+cd build
+cmake ..
 make
 ```